istio/istio.io/content/en/docs/tasks/observability/kiali/index.md

 As part of this task, you install the [Kiali](https://www.kiali.io) add-on and use the web-based graphical user interface to view service graphs of the mesh and your Istio configuration objects.
-Lastly, you use the Kiali Public API to generate graph data in the form of consumable JSON.
+Lastly, you use the Kiali Developer API to generate graph data in the form of consumable JSON.

 {{< idea >}}
 This task does not cover all of the features provided by Kiali.